PaNOSC-ViNYL/ase/doc/ase/db/db.rst

 Extracting Atoms objects from the database
 ------------------------------------------

-If you want an Atoms object insted of a dictionary, you should use the :meth:`~Database.get_atoms` method:
+If you want an :class:`~ase.atoms.Atoms` object insted of an :class:`~ase.db.row.AtomsRow` object, you should use the :meth:`~Database.get_atoms` method:

 >>> h2 = con.get_atoms(H=2)